enebular/docs/en/EnebularEdgeAgent/GettingStarted.md

       !
 [GettingStarted-import-done](./../../img/EnebularEdgeAgent/GettingStarted-import-done.png)

 The flow in the editor is only a dummy and can't test the actual LED light.

+- If you want to know flow's detail, please refer to [Flow Detail](#expalainFlow) in the Appendix of under this page.

 ## Deploy flow {#deployFlow}